axelpale/yamdog/README.md

 >
 > **Return:** integer
 >
-> Some included remarks...
+> Some included remarks.

 ## Syntax

 - A *comment block* is a set of adjacent lines of `//` comments.
 - To *earmark* a comment block to be included to your docs, begin the block with a line that contains `// name.of.my.module`.
+The earmark line also presents how to access and call the documented feature.
 - To exclude a line in an earmarked comment block, use triple slash `///`.
 - Indent with space `' '` or dash `'-'` to create lists.
 - To write multi-line list items, prefix each new line with a double or triple dot `..`.
 Otherwise the new line becomes a new list item.